-- Placed first or second in 13 of 16 achievement areas on the Local Report Card among Knox County school districts. - All students passed the Third Grade Reading Guarantee. - Hired new teachers to add elementary art and music back into the curriculum after seven years. - Invested \$50,000 in new curriculum at the elementary and JR/SR High after 8 years with no updates. - Offered college courses to high school students for the 2016-2017 school year through College Credit Plus program so that students could take classes in the EKHS building and receive college credit.
-33 students took advantage of this program. - Continued with over 100 Kenyon student volunteers in the district to provide tutoring, teacher assisting, and study clubs to students through the Partnership of East Knox and Kenyon College (PEKK).
+- Placed first or second in 11 of 16 achievement areas on the Local Report Card among Knox County school districts. - All students passed the Third Grade Reading Guarantee - Due to the Emergency Levy passage in Fall of 2016, elementary art and music were re-instated into the curriculum for the first time since 2010 - Invested \$50,000 in new curriculum and \$150,000 in new technology at the elementary and JR/SR High - Offered college courses to high school students for the 2017-18 school year through College Credit Plus program.
+Over 22 students took advantage of this program. - Continued with over 100 Kenyon student volunteers in the district to provide tutoring, teacher assisting, and study clubs to students through the Partnership of East Knox and Kenyon College (PEKK).